An explicit KO-degree map and applications: Introduction

 By analyzing the so-called Karoubi periodicity sequences, the above result yields a novel description of the third Hermitian K-theory group of a field having characteristic unequal to $2$.
 Recall that $K_3^{ind}(F)$ is defined as the cokernel of the natural homomorphism $K^M_3(F) \to K^Q_3(F)$.

 \begin{corintro} If $F$ is any field having characteristic unequal to $2$, then the hyperbolic map $H: K^Q_3(F) \to KO_3(F)$ factors through an isomorphism $K_3^{ind}(F)\cong KO_3(F)$. \end{corintro}

-\begin{remintro} The natural homomorphism can be identified as an edge map in the motivic spectral sequence via the use of the multiplicative structure in the spectral sequence \cite[Proposition 3.3]{GeisserLevine}.
-Analogously, the ``natural" homomorphism above arises as an edge map in the Gersten-Grothendieck-Witt spectral sequence.
-Moreover, the identification of $K_3^{ind}(F)$ in terms of a cohomology theory that is representable in the stable $\aone$-homotopy category implies a package of results regarding this group. \end{remintro}
+\begin{remintro} The natural homomorphism can be identified as an edge map in the motivic spectral sequence via the use of the multiplicative structure in the spectral sequence \cite[Proposition 3.3]{GeisserLevine}, or as an edge map in the Brown--Gersten spectral sequence.
+Analogously, the ``natural" homomorphism above arises as an edge map in the Gersten--Grothendieck--Witt spectral sequence. \end{remintro}